Biographies of Prominent

 Lucy was an officer and member of the Utah Registry of Interpreters for the Deaf.
 She was instrumental in developing the state of Utah's first sign language interpreting certification.
 She also worked as a certification evaluator and proctor for three organizations: the Utah Registry of Interpreters for the Deaf, the Interpreter Certification Board, and the National Registry of Interpreters for the Deaf (LPMG Biography).

-Lucy's work as an interpreter was mostly voluntary.
+Lucy's work as an interpreter was primarily voluntary.
 The state of Utah established a budget for interpreting service fees in the late 1970s.
 She frequently expressed her gratitude for the opportunity to assist others.
 It was never a question of whether she should serve, but simply when, where, and how (LPMG Biography).
-Jean, Lucy's daughter, said that her mother, Lucy, interpreted from an early age till 2002.
+Jean, Lucy's daughter, said that her mother, Lucy, interpreted from an early age until 2002.
 She worked as an interpreter for the Utah School for the Deaf and other community organizations until her late eighties.
-Lucy had huge ganglion cysts on both her hands and refused surgery when Jean tried to persuade her mother to have them removed because they were causing her so much pain.
+Lucy had huge ganglion cysts on both her hands, and she refused surgery when Jean tried to persuade her mother to have them removed because they were causing her so much pain.
 Lucy answered, "NO, I WILL NEVER BE ABLE TO INTERPRET OR TALK TO MY DEAF BROTHERS AND SISTERS AGAIN."
-She remained a certified registered member of the RID till around 2005.
-She loved the Utah Deaf community and called herself DEAF.
-Jean could see Lucy had a "Deaf Heart" (Jean Thomas, personal communication, July 15, 2015).
+She remained a certified registered member of the RID until around 2005.
+She loved the Utah Deaf community and referred to herself as DEAF.
+Jean could see Lucy had a "Deaf Heart" (Jean Greenwood Thomas, personal communication, July 15, 2015).

-Lucy passed away on July 21, 2011, at 91, in Rupert, Idaho, at the home of one of her daughters, Linda.
-Following the burial in Ogden, she was laid to rest with her husband, Virgil, who passed in August 1973, and her parents, John and Pearl McMills, in the Salt Lake City Cemetery in Salt Lake City, Utah.
-Her two boys, John Rogers and Charles Daniel, were buried there, as were her sister, Eva Alice McMills Prudence Fowler, and Eve's husband, Daniel E. Prudence.
-Jean Thomas of Roy, Ruth Ann Felter of Layton, and Linda Popcorn of Rupert, Idaho, are among her children (UAD Bulletin, August 2011).
-Lucy's two other boys, Paul Francis and Timothy David of Utah, are survivors (Jean Thomas, personal communication, July 15, 2015).
+Lucy passed away on July 21, 2011, at the age of 91, in Rupert, Idaho, at her daughter Linda's home.
+After the burial in Ogden, she was laid to rest next to her husband Virgil, who passed away in August 1973, and her parents, John and Pearl McMills, at the Salt Lake City Cemetery in Salt Lake City, Utah.
+Also buried are her two sons, John Rogers and Charles Daniel, her sister Eva Alice McMills Prudence Fowler, and Eva's husband, Daniel E. Prudence (Jean Greenwood Thomas, personal communication, July 15, 2015).

-Lucy passed away on July 21, 2011, at 91, in Rupert, Idaho, at the home of one of her daughters, Linda.
-Following the burial in Ogden, she was laid to rest with her husband, Virgil, who passed in August 1973, and her parents, John and Pearl McMills, in the Salt Lake City Cemetery in Salt Lake City, Utah.
-Her two boys, John Rogers and Charles Daniel, were buried there, as were her sister, Eva Alice McMills Prudence Fowler, and Eve's husband, Daniel E. Prudence.
-Jean Thomas of Roy, Ruth Ann Felter of Layton, and Linda Popcorn of Rupert, Idaho, are among her children (UAD Bulletin, August 2011).
-Lucy's two other boys, Paul Francis and Timothy David of Utah, are survivors (Jean Thomas, personal communication, July 15, 2015).
+Lucy passed away on July 21, 2011, at the age of 91, in Rupert, Idaho, at her daughter Linda's home.
+After the burial in Ogden, she was laid to rest next to her husband Virgil, who passed away in August 1973, and her parents, John and Pearl McMills, at the Salt Lake City Cemetery in Salt Lake City, Utah.
+Also buried are her two sons, John Rogers and Charles Daniel, her sister Eva Alice McMills Prudence Fowler, and Eva's husband, Daniel E. Prudence (Jean Greenwood Thomas, personal communication, July 15, 2015).

 Notes